swoicik/Jekyll-Resources/README.md

 ## Jekyll Tutorials

 ## Jekyll Plugins
-- **Jekyll Auth** https://github.com/benbalter/jekyll-auth by [Ben Balter](https://github.com/benbalter), "A simple way to use GitHub OAuth to serve a protected Jekyll site to your GitHub organization"
+- [Jekyll-Auth](https://github.com/benbalter/jekyll-auth) by [Ben Balter](https://github.com/benbalter), "A simple way to use GitHub OAuth to serve a protected Jekyll site to your GitHub organization"

 ## Sites Using Jekyll